Illustrator of Christopher

 The great majority of work I've done since is much more on the educational side. e.g. children's encyclopaedias; history, geography text books; illustrated books for language students - that kind of thing.
 Not much in the way of children's fiction recently.
 Still, I'm happy to have a go at anything that comes along.
 What I enjoy most about my work is the variety of style and subject matter.

-On behalf of Sodor Island Fansite and Forums, I would like to extend my sincerest thanks to Mr. Spong for sharing his insight with us.
+SiF would like to extend our sincerest thanks to Mr. Spong for sharing his insight with us!

-We wish him continued success with his work!
+We wish Clive continued success with his work!